ipspace/blog/content/posts/2022/01/mtu-virtual-devices.md

 date: 2022-01-27 09:34:00
 tags: [ virtualization ]
 ---
-When I finally[^1] managed to get SR Linux running with *netsim-tools*, I wanted to test how it interacts with Cumulus VX and FRR in an OSPF+BGP lab... and failed.
+When I finally[^1] managed to get SR Linux running with *netlab*, I wanted to test how it interacts with Cumulus VX and FRR in an OSPF+BGP lab... and failed.
 [Jeroen Van Bemmel](https://github.com/jbemmel) quickly identified the culprit: MTU.
 Yeah, it's always the MTU (or DNS, or BGP).

 I never experienced a similar problem, so of course I had to identify the root cause:
 <!--more-->